Feasibility & Investigator Selection

 Trial Planning Phase

 Feasibility & Investigator Selection follows the Confirm Sponsor station and precedes the Contracts & Agreements station.
-This process occurs in parallel with Funding Secured, Trial Master File, and Unique Trial Number.
+This process occurs in parallel with Funding Secured, Trial Master File, and Trial Registration.
 Feasibility & Investigator Selection is good practice and is relevant to all trials.
-This station is part of the ‘trial planning phase’ group of stations.
+This station is part of the 'trial planning phase' group of stations.

 Non-commercial trials that fail to meet their targets often result in a request for further funding or may not achieve a statistically significant result.
 It is important to ensure that feasibility assessment and recruitment planning are considered during the study design and planning stage of a trial.
 For larger trials, the sponsor should consider, during the funding process, whether a feasibility or pilot study should be undertaken.
 The NIHR provides Guidance on the definition of a feasibility and pilot study and advice on which NIHR programmes fund these studies.